-How to Search Exhibits
+How to Search the Exhibits Database

 - Your membership will need to be approved by the system administrator.
 Please allow up to 30 minutes for a confirmation email.